accdavlo/accdavlo.github.io/_publications/2021-08-18-stability-patankar.md

 title: "A New Stability Approach for Positivity-preserving Patankar-type Schemes"
 collection: publications
 permalink: /publication/2021-08-18-stability-patankar
-excerpt: 'We study a new type of stability for a class of positivity-preserving nonlinear schemes (Patankar-type schemes) and we discover two types of issues: oscillations around stady states when $\Delta t$ is too large and spurious steady states where some methods get stuck.
+excerpt: 'We study a new type of stability for a class of positivity-preserving nonlinear schemes (Patankar-type schemes) and we discover two types of issues: oscillations around stady states when the timestep is too large and spurious steady states where some methods get stuck.
 [Download paper](/files/publications/Torlo2021StabilityPatankar.pdf)'
 date: 2021-08-18
 venue: 'arXiv'
 paperurl: 'https://arxiv.org/abs/2108.07347'